VDAnisimov/vr-fsi-benchmark/README.md

 > **Important:**
 > The initial velocity must be carefully chosen.
 It is **not** `u_st` itself, but `-u_st · κ / γ`.
 This ensures consistency with the solver’s non‑dimensional form.
 For reference, the analytical `u_st` is given in the equation above.
 Vel is negative because it specifies the incoming flow velocity.
+> Additionally, it should be emphasized that this initial velocity is deliberately set to differ from the steady‑state (cruise) solution.
+It is chosen in this way to demonstrate the robustness of the methodology for determining the cruise speed.

 A typical `params` file looks like: